Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Black Abishai (MPMM).md

 aliases: ["Black Abishai"]
 ---
 # Black Abishai
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-38, Mordenkainen's Tome of Foes p.
-160*
+38*

 Expert assassins and infiltrators, black abishais can weave shadows to mask their presence, allowing them to reach a location where they can deliver a fatal strike to their targets.